 Increasing Access to Reproductive Healthcare & Services

 This project aims to provide the necessary education, improve communication for women of reproductive age, and link them up to their desired services including contraception of choice, preconception care, well-woman services and other resources in the community.
 Additionally, the project will identify client, provider and system level barriers to help inform policies that will support access and sustainability of preconception care and contraceptive services to women of childbearing age.
+The project will adopt the One Key Question® (OKQ) protocol designed by the Oregon Foundation for Reproductive Health (OFRH) as part of the project framework.
+The OKQ approach will involve readiness assessment among other activities.
+Education (training) of identified stakeholders on OKQ implementation and the provision of Long Acting Reversible Contraceptives (LARC) will be carried out.

 Nature of Intervention